ptsteadman/notebook/stories/feyerabend.md

 "Yeah," said Leah.

-"So, just want you to know that you can talk to me about whatever you want.
+"So, I just want you to know that you can talk to me about whatever you want.
 We're your support network, here."

 "Thanks," said Feyerabend.
 She made sure to make eye contact with Addison.

-"I really appreciate that," she said.
+"I really appreciate that," Feyerabend said.

 Back in her room at the guest house, Feyerabend felt lonely.
 She knew that she had the option of drinking and playing cards with her colleagues